The partner program can only be considered an option when the primary candidate is being considered for a tenure track or tenured position.

 - all ranks of instructors and lecturers; and

 - non-tenure earning multi-year assistant/associate/professors.

-Other non-tenure earning positions—such as clinical and researcher—are not eligible to be considered for TOP funding.
+Other non-tenure earning positions—such as clinical and researcher—are not eligible to be considered for program funding.

-If a TOP non-tenure earning partner is supported by Academic Affairs, Academic Affairs will pay 50% of the faculty salary or up to $50,000, whichever is less, plus benefits, in years 1-3.
+If a UCF Faculty Recruitment Program non-tenure earning partner is supported by Academic Affairs, Academic Affairs will pay 50% of the faculty salary or up to $50,000, whichever is less, plus benefits, in years 1-3.
 Departments A and B will each paying 25% of the salary in years 1-3.
 Provided the partner hire has at least Above Satisfactory annual evaluations in years 1‐3, Department B agrees to fully support the non-tenure earning faculty in years 4‐6.
 It is expected after six years that Department B will have the option to continue to fully support this position.
-These positions are expected to begin employment in fall 2017.
+These positions are expected to begin employment in fall 2020.

-The TOP Non-Tenure Earning Partner form should be completed for these lines, and partners must apply to the assistant/associate/professor TOP search to be considered for multi-year non-tenure earning positions or to the instructor/lecturer TOP search to be considered for an instructor or lecturer position.
+The UCF Faculty Recruitment Program Non-Tenure Earning Partner form should be completed for these lines.
+Partners must apply to the assistant/associate/professor TOP search to be considered for multi-year non-tenure earning positions and must apply to the instructor/lecturer faculty recruitment program search to be considered for an instructor or lecturer position.